 More

-Protecting data often requires layers of security tools to cover all the bases.
+Protecting data on a Mac computer often requires layers of security tools to cover all the bases.
 But what if your operating system came built-in with powerful security features that made that job just a little easier?

-For Mac admins, macOS is that boon.
-Not only does it come with native security features that reduce the need for external tools, but these features are tightly integrated to create a seamless, secure experience right out of the box.
-In 2024, macOS brought this level of protection to approximately 100.4 million Mac users globally, offering a reliable and integrated approach to security like no other.
+For a Mac administrator, macOS security is a boon.
+Not only does it come with native macOS security features that reduce the need for external tools, but these features are tightly integrated to create a seamless, secure experience right out of the box.
+In 2024, macOS brought this level of protection to approximately 100.4 million Mac computers globally, offering a reliable and integrated approach to security like no other.
 [1]

 macOS security features